 The decision to pass Sweet Sixteen at 18 turned out to be a controversial one, with attacks made against the BBFC by the film’s director Ken Loach, who felt that passing the film at such a high category would prevent the people who could most closely identify with the characters in the film, from going to see it, and that such language was much more commonly used, and therefore less offensive, in the part of Scotland where the film was set.
 Loach accused the BBFC of having a ‘London-centric’ view of the world and that 'The problem is that the censors live in their own little ivory tower and are playing to their own middle class gallery'.
 He also told the Daily Telegraph that he encouraged teenagers to break the law to see his new film, adding, 'I wonder what message the BBFC sends to the people in the film by telling them they are fit only to be rated with the work of pornographers'.

-The BBFC remained resolute on their decision, which resulted in two complaints and the that covers the area where the film was shot, Inverclyde, utilising their cinema licensing powers to overrule the decision, and awarding the film a 15-certificate for screenings in their area.
+The BBFC remained resolute on their decision, which resulted in two complaints and the local authority that covers the area where the film was shot, Inverclyde, utilising their cinema licensing powers to overrule the decision, and awarding the film a 15-certificate for screenings in their area.

 The publicity surrounding the film (mostly generated by the disgruntled film-maker), did prompt the then Director of the BBFC, Robin Duval, to say in 2004 that 'The issue of bad language never goes away.
 For every person who says that you hear worse in the playground there is another who expects the strongest expressions to be reserved to the highest ratings.
 There are also regional variations in the offensiveness of particular words.
 We will be interested to see whether people generally have become more relaxed about bad language, or whether films like Billy Elliot or Sweet Sixteen still need to be rated more highly just because of the strong language'.